howerj/forth-cpu/readme.md

 	VRWE: VGA Ram Write Enable

 #### o8SegLED\_0

+On the [Nexys3][] board there is a bank of 7 segment displays, with a dot (8-segment really), which can be used for numeric output.
+The LED segments cannot be directly addressed.
+Instead the value stored in L8SD is mapped to a hexadecimal display value (or a BCD value, but this requires regeneration of the SoC and modification of a generic in the VHDL).

+The value '0' corresponds to a zero displayed on the LED segment, '15' to an 'F', etcetera.

+o8SegLED\_0 is the rightmost display, o8SegLED\_3 the leftmost.
+This display can there be used to show a 16-bit hexadecimal value.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |